NS8 raises $123 million to thwart ecommerce fraud using behavioral analytics

 A possible red flag may be using Tor’s anonymizing software to access a website.
 “Most consumers do not normally try to hide their identity with Tor, which makes its use suspicious in commerce — this would negatively affect the user’s trustworthiness,” Rogas added.

 Ecommerce is the most common use case for NS8, which integrates with many third-party shopping platforms, including Shopify, Magento, and BigCommerce.
 However, NS8 can detect fraud across all manner of online transactions, including on the payment gateway “card processing” side.
-Live events companies can also use NS8 to prevent bots from mass-purchasing large numbers of tickets for scalpers.
+Live event companies can also use NS8 to prevent bots from mass-purchasing large numbers of tickets for scalpers.

 Of course, merchants don’t want to deter legitimate customers from using their website.
 Through the NS8 dashboard, they can set their own trustworthiness “score range,” which may determine whether a shopper is asked to provide additional verification or their order is held for manual review or denied outright.